On the volume of a unit vector field in 3 dimensions via calibrations

 The hyperbolic case is just as easy: $g_t(x,y)$ lies in $T^1\Hyperbolic^m(r)$ and $\papa{ }{t}g_t(x,y)= r e_0\,_{|_{g_t(x,y)}}$. \end{proof}

 We have again the well-defined and non-singular projections

 with kernel the curves in \eqref{twogeodesicflowcurves}.

 We have the $\SO(2)$ action on $T^1M_+$ arising from the geodesic flow.
 This action is by isometries, as pointed in \cite{GluckZiller}, for the case $r=1$.
 Moreover, it is asserted in \cite{Chavel} that the action of the general geodesic flow is by isometries if and only if we are in the case of sectional curvature 1.
-We shall reconfirm this independently.
+We shall confirm this quite explicitly.

 Notice that the geodesic flow of hyperbolic metric is not always complete, since it must lie in $\{x^1>0\}$.

 Following the definition in Theorem \ref{Theorem_velocity_proof} we still observe the (pseudo) Lie group action of $\R$ on $T^1M_-$.
 Indeed the identities $g_0=1,\ g_{t_1+t_2}=g_{t_1}\circ g_{t_2}$ hold true for any $t_1,t_2\in\R$.